Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 285 2GB should theoretically be much better than the Radeon HD 7790 in general. (explain)
+Memory BandwidthThe GeForce GTX 285 2GB should in theory be a lot faster than the Radeon HD 7790 overall. (explain)

-Texel RateThe Radeon HD 7790 will be a little bit (approximately 8%) faster with regards to texture filtering than the GeForce GTX 285 2GB. (explain)
+Texel RateThe Radeon HD 7790 is just a bit (approximately 8%) faster with regards to anisotropic filtering than the GeForce GTX 285 2GB. (explain)

-Pixel RateThe GeForce GTX 285 2GB will be quite a bit (approximately 30%) more effective at FSAA than the Radeon HD 7790, and also should be able to handle higher screen resolutions while still performing well. (explain)
+Pixel RateThe GeForce GTX 285 2GB will be much (approximately 30%) more effective at AA than the Radeon HD 7790, and able to handle higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison